 Bank Group Contribution

 IBRD and IDA’s global reach and experience, together with their ability to work across disciplines and across different modes of transport, have laid the foundation for various types of collaboration.
 In the Latin America region, the Bank partners with other development banks and donors in collaborative projects.
 For instance, in Peru, IBRD has supported the Rural Roads Program in collaboration with the Inter-American Development Bank to upgrade the condition of the rural road network.
 In Asia, the World Bank is partnering with the Indian Government, state governments and various road agencies as well as the Asian Development Bank on the Prime Minister’s Rural Roads Program.

-The World Bank will also remain active in the reduction of the transport carbon footprint.
-It engages in innovative efforts to reduce emissions in order to exploit the true potential of climate policies and to reduce sector vulnerability by improving infrastructure services and ensuring resilient new investment.
+The World Bank will remain active in the reduction of the transport carbon footprint.
+It engages in innovative efforts to reduce emissions without endangering mobility to exploit the true potential of climate policies and to reduce sector vulnerability by improving infrastructure services and ensuring resilient new investment.
 The 2013 report”Turning the Right Corner – Ensuring Development Through a Low Carbon Transport Sector” analyses relationships between mobility, low-carbon transport and development, and shows how policies can be organized to generate revenues that allow a transition to low-carbon transport.

 In the last decade, more than 100 million people have benefitted from World Bank-financed transportation projects.
 Their individual testimony tells how projects have influenced their lives: